State visit by Deng Xiaoping to the United States: Welcoming ceremony and bilateral meetings

+Deng also told Brzezinski that China was not afraid of a war with the Soviet Union because China had nuclear weapons.

-When Carter attempted to raise the issue of human rights in China during their discussions, Deng quipped that he could provide as many as two hundred million Chinese, if necessary, to the United States for the protection of human rights.
+When Carter attempted to raise the issue of human rights in China during their discussions, particularly in the context of China's One-child policy, Deng quipped that he could provide as many as two hundred million Chinese, if necessary, to the United States for the protection of human rights.

+On 31 January, Carter and Deng signed agreements on cultural relations, science collaboration, and technology collaboration between their two countries.
+Other American officials and Chinese officials signed agreements addressing high-energy physics cooperation, consular services, and education cooperation.

 State dinner

 The evening of 29 January, a state dinner was held in honor of Deng and his delegation at the White House.
-It marked the first return of former President Richard Nixon to the White House since his resignation speech in August 1974.
-Originally, President Carter refused to invite Nixon, however Deng had stated that he would visit him at his California residence if he was not invited.
-During the dinner, Nixon had a private meeting with both Deng and Carter.
+Among the guests was former President Richard Nixon, his first return to the White House since his resignation speech in August 1974.
+President Carter at first refused to invite Nixon, but Deng said that if the former president was not invited, he would visit him at his California residence.
+During the dinner, Nixon had a private meeting with Deng and Carter.
 A string section from the United States Air Force Band began to perform as dessert was being served.
 Following the dinner, Deng and Carter went to the John F. Kennedy Center for the Performing Arts to witness performances by groups such as the Joffrey Ballet as well as singers such as John Denver and Shirley MacLaine.

-Joint Communique

-The Joint Communiqué on the Establishment of Diplomatic Relations was signed during the visit.
-It followed the announcement of the ending of official U.S. recognition of the Republic of China (commonly known as "Taiwan"), in December 1978 as well as the full withdrawal of all U.S. military personnel from Taiwan and the end to the Sino-American Mutual Defense Treaty.

-Visit to Georgia (1-2 February)
+Visit to Georgia (1–2 February)

 On 1 February, he arrived in Atlanta, the capital of the state of Georgia, Carter's home state.
-In Atlanta he visited the headquarters of Coca Cola and later toured the Atlanta Assembly owned by the Ford Motor Company in Hapeville.
+In Atlanta he visited the headquarters of Coca-Cola and later toured the Atlanta Assembly owned by the Ford Motor Company in Hapeville.
 A banquet was held in honor of Deng the evening of 2 February.
 The Atlanta Chapter of the National Association of Chinese-Americans was inaugurated the following year as a result of his visit.

+During the Atlanta portion of the trip, Deng and Coca-Cola signed a deal to allow the company entry into the Chinese market.

+Deng laid a wreath at the grave of Martin Luther King, Jr.